lhzcode/es10-cn/functions-classes.md

 5. If PropName of ClassElement is not "constructor", return empty.
 6. Return ClassElement

-> NOTE Early Error rules ensure that there is only one method definition named "constructor" and that it is not an accessor property or generator definition.
+> 注 Early Error rules ensure that there is only one method definition named "constructor" and that it is not an accessor property or generator definition.

 ### 14.6.4 SS: Contains <div id="sec-class-definitions-static-semantics-contains"></div>